zahramaslavi/todos/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test -u`

+Launches the test runner in the interactive watch mode and save new snapshots of the app's components.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn run test -- --coverage --watchAll=false`

+Launches the test runner in the interactive watch mode and create the app test coverage report.\
+If you open the index.html file in the browser located at coverage/lcov-report folder you will be able to view the report.

 ### `yarn build`